Local access with no logins — because your Zotero 7+ library is right there.

 Source & license

-Planned license: MIT — use it, modify it, ship it, keep the copyright notice.
+License: GPL-3.0-only — use it, modify it, ship it, share your changes under the same license.